Singular Initiative–Multiple Objectives

-Dudley Smith advocated adoption of technological advancements and the concentration on long-term stewardship and sustainability of agricultural practices.
+Dudley Smith advocated the adoption of technological advancements and the concentration on long-term stewardship and sustainability of agricultural practices.
 His guidance and his bequest create novel opportunities for research and outreach that will energize the College and benefit both Illinois agriculture and the communities that are dependent upon it.

 Fundamentals of the Program

 Reinvigorating and redefining our agricultural system, with its natural resource base, farms and associated businesses, and support base of rural communities is the ultimate goal of the Dudley Smith Initiative.
 Its actions will be guided by the following set of fundamental principles:

 - Seeking to exploit technological advances, creating and applying knowledge to the complex and dynamic agriculture and community system in Illinois.

 - Understanding the interactions among the components of the agricultural and community system, including its natural resources, economic base, and social elements, and making it more sustainable over the long term.

 - Acknowledging that systems research and outreach of this sort is dynamic and will evolve over time as new knowledge and increasingly powerful technologies generate more relevant questions.

 System-limiting Questions: Messages from Stakeholders